ezstaking/website-content/content/en/faq/5-troubleshooting-and-support/1-how-do-i-contact-support.md

 published: false
 ---

-**How do I contact EZ Staking support if I have a question or issue?**

 If you have a question or issue with EZ Staking, you can contact our support team through:

 * Email contact@ezstaking.io